Little Girl Tea Party Ideas

 - Use white fabric to cut out large daisy shapes and then use yellow fabric to create the flower’s center.
 These fabric flowers can then be used to decorate the back of each attendee’s chair.

-- Hang a banner to let guests know they’ve arrived in the correct place, we recommend this Garden Party banner.
+- Hang a banner to let guests know they’ve arrived in the correct place, we recommend a garden party banner.

 - For indoor festivities, be sure to line the windowsills with small bouquets of pink and white flowers.